psvet/obey/README.md

 * `required`: Enforces the value cannot be `undefined` during validation (default `false`)
 * `requireIf`: Enforces the value cannot be `undefined` if a value exists for the corresponding field
 * `requireIfNot`: Enforces the value cannot be `undefined` if a value _does not_ exist for the corresponding field
+* `equalTo`: Enforces the value to be the same as the corresponding field
 * `allow`: Object, array or single value representing allowed value(s), see [Allow](#allow)
 * `allowNull`: Accepts a null value or processes specified type
 * `strict`: Enable or disable strict checking of an object, see [Strict Mode](#strict-mode)